SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 ## Product Backlog[ScrumArtefact:ProductBacklog]

 The Product Backlog[ScrumArtefact:ProductBacklog] is an emergent[#Emergence], ordered list of what is needed to improve[ScrumPillars:Adaption] the product.
-It[ProductBacklog] is the single source of work undertaken by the Scrum Team[ScrumTeam].
+It[ScrumArtefact:ProductBacklog] is the single source of work undertaken by the Scrum Team[ScrumTeam].

 Product Backlog items[ScrumArtefact:ProductBacklog:Item] that can be Done by the Scrum Team[ScrumTeam] within one Sprint[ScumEvents:Sprint] are deemed ready[#Ready] for selection in a Sprint Planning[ScumEvents:SprintPlanning] event.
 They[ScrumArtefact:ProductBacklog:Item] usually acquire this degree of transparency[ScrumPillars:Transparency] after refining[ScrumPillars:Adaption] activities.